HUST-NingKang-Lab/ASD-cancer/README.md

 `-o` or `--results_dir`: directory to save results.
 The results contain the following files: A CSV file containing the survival subtypes of the hosts and three PNG files containing the survival subtype results of the tumor microbiome, the host gene and their integration results with p-values tested by log-rank test.

 ## Example
-We provide the data of LIHC as an example dataset in the `data` folder.
+We provide the data of LIHC (Liver hepatocellular carcinoma) as an example dataset in the `data` folder.
 To run the script using the sample dataset, use the following command:

 To train the models and save the results: